P-Patch Food Bank Program

 Food Bank Coordinator

+The current Food Bank Coordinator is Chris Budech.
 The coordinator ensures that the Food Bank gardens have volunteers working the gardens, and helps troubleshoot issues that may arise.
 The coordinator also acts as the liaison with Lettuce Link, the Giving Garden Network, and Nathan Hale H.S.
 Horticulture program.
 This includes organizing pick-up, and delivery of the plant starts to the garden.
+Contact Chris at firstname.lastname@example.org.

 Food Bank Gardeners

-In most cases volunteer gardeners work on a specific Food Bank (FB) plot, usually a few core people to a plot.
+In most cases volunteer gardeners work on a specific Food Bank plot, usually a few core people to a plot.
 Gardeners can also help in a more general way by watering, weeding and harvesting plots as back up to gardeners who are out of town.
 They may also assist with plots that can use extra help at times.
-While gardeners who work a specific FB plot do harvest their own plots, Sunday and Thursday helper harvesters are always welcome.
+While gardeners who work a specific Food Bank plot do harvest their own plots, Tuesday helper harvesters are always welcome.

 Delivery of produce to Food Bank and Magnuson Housing

-The current Delivery Coordinator is Judy Foley.
-She has a group of volunteers and oversees the scheduling of drivers to Magnuson Housing (Mondays) and Lake City Food Bank (Fridays).
-The regular weekly deliveries are made starting in May as early crops becomes harvestable, through Fall.
-If you’re interested in helping with the deliveries, please contact Judy.
+The current Delivery Coordinator is Elizabeth Fletcher.
+She has a group of volunteers and oversees the scheduling of drivers to University Food Bank at Magnuson Mercy Housing (Wednesdays).
+Later in the season, deliveries may also be made to Lake City Food Bank (Fridays).
+The regular weekly deliveries are made starting in May as early crops become harvestable, through Fall.
+If you’re interested in helping with the deliveries, please contact Elizabeth.
 She can always use drivers to add to her list and it’s another way to get volunteer hours.
-Contact her at: email@example.com
+Contact her at: email@example.com.

 Food Bank End of Shed

-Harvested produce from the food bank gardens are placed inside the North End of the Mag Garden Green Shed.
+Harvested produce from the food bank gardens are placed inside the north end of the big green Magnuson P-Patch tool shed.
 There are baskets and shelves to put the bagged donations.
-This is done on Sunday, for the Monday morning delivery to Magnuson Housing, and on Thursday, for the Friday morning delivery to the Lake City Food Bank.
-There is some informational signage in the FB shed.
+This is done on Tuesday, for the Wednesday morning delivery to Magnuson Housing, and later in the season, on Thursday, for the Friday morning delivery to the Lake City Food Bank.
+There is some informational signage in the food bank shed.
 Do not weigh the produce or record information in the log.
 The driver delivery folks do that.

 On delivery day, the driver weighs and records the number of pounds of produce into our Food Bank record books.
 Notations of type of produce may also be made.
-Over the past 5 years our garden has been one of the top donators with an average of 3000 lbs.
+Over the past 5 years our garden has been one of the top donors with an average of 3000 pounds.
 The yearly total number of pounds donated is submitted to the City P-Patch program which tracks produce donations from all Seattle P-Patches.
-As mentioned above, Magnuson ranked #1 in the city for 2015, with a donation total of 4,739 pounds.
+In 2015, Magnuson ranked #1 in the city, with a donation total of 4,739 pounds!
+In recent years the average has exceeded 3,000 pounds of high-quality fresh produce donated.